Hi there, pet lovers! š

 Feeding Tips and Best Practices

-- Feed in the Enclosure: While some prefer to feed snakes in a separate container, we recommend feeding them in their home enclosure to reduce stress.
-Moving the snake before or after feeding can disrupt digestion.
+- Feed in the Enclosure: Contrary to some advice, feeding your snake in their enclosure is perfectly safe and reduces stress.
+Moving your snake before or after feeding can disrupt digestion.

 - Give Them Space: After feeding, leave your snake alone for at least 24ā48 hours to allow for proper digestion.
 Handling during this time can cause stress or regurgitation.